 He considers the soundtrack of Final Fantasy IX to be his favorite.

-Major works where he contributed more than one original song include (feel free to add examples to make this more complete):
+Major works where he contributed more than one original song include:

 - Rad Racer (1987)